 Variations: Ways to Customize Your Tru Fru

-- Use dark chocolate instead of milk chocolate for a deeper flavor.
+- Dark chocolate swap.
+Use dark instead of milk for a deeper, less sweet flavor.

-- Add a sprinkle of sea salt before the final freeze for a sweet-salty bite.
+- Sweet and salty.
+Add a tiny sprinkle of flaky sea salt before the final freeze.

 Equipment List